Bile Tolerance test is used to differentiate the streptococcus agalectiae from other gram positive cocci.

 How to prepare Bile Tolerance test media?

 Dissolve the solids in the water with gentle heat.
-Add Thioglycollic Acid and adjust to pH 8.5 with N-NaOH and autoclave at 115°C for 10 minutes.
+Add Thioglycolic Acid and adjust to pH 8.5 with N-NaOH and autoclave at 115°C for 10 minutes.

 (to prevent a darkening of the medium, the screw caps should be loosened during autoclaving).

-Adjust to pH 7.2, add glucose and dye solution, mixture well and sterilize at 115°C for 10 minutes.
+Adjust to pH 7.2, add glucose and dye solution, mix well, and sterilize at 115°C for 10 minutes.

 Bile Tolerance test procedure